Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/buildtools/README.md

 ### 24.03

-  * Total refresh of 23.12, except for those packages where newer versions offer compile problems with the current system compiler on LUM<I.
+  * Total refresh of 23.12, except for those packages where newer versions offer compile problems with the current system compiler on LUMI.

 ### 24.11